camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

 </h:form>
 ```

-This is rendered to a simple form
+This is rendered to a simple form:

 <center>
   <img src="ref:asset:/assets/img/real-life/jsf-task-forms/variablesTaskFormExample.png" class="img-responsive"/>
 </center>

-The same mechanism can be used to start a new process instance.
+The same mechanism can be used to start a new process instance:

 ```xml
 <!DOCTYPE HTML>